Graduate Certificate in Dietetic Internship

 The UAA Graduate Certificate in Dietetic Internship with a concentration emphasis on Alaska Native culture and Alaska health care delivery systems, developmentally accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), offers the supervised practice experience required by the Academy of Nutrition and Dietetics to sit for the registered dietitian nutritionist (RDN) examination.
 The UAA dietetic internship offers unique experiences as it places emphasis on awareness of the cultural diversities of Alaska and how they affect the practice of dietetics.

 The UAA dietetic internship is a highly competitive, full-time, 40-hour-per-week program.
 The program begins in the fall semester and runs mid-August through late April.
-The students take a total of 15 graduate credit hours through attending a weekly seminar at UAA and by completing their supervised practicum experience at rotation sites in Anchorage and surrounding communities.
+The students attend a weekly seminar at UAA and by completing their supervised practicum experience at rotation sites in Anchorage and surrounding communities.

 Complete the Admission Requirements for Graduate Certificates.

 Departmental Admission Requirements

 The application process adheres to the deadlines and procedures outlined by the Accreditation Council for Education in Dietetics and Nutrition.
 For the current year deadlines see the program website.

 - Didactic program in dietetics verification statement within the past five years.
 Fulfill remedial education requirements (available upon request) if no coursework or work experiences in dietetics in five years prior to program admission.

 - Evidence of ability and willingness to work productively (prior work or volunteer experience).

 - Current resume and two letters of recommendation (one must be from an employer and one must be from a professor or academic advisor).

-- Participation in the D & D Digital Systems matching process for dietetic internships.
+- Participation in the D & D Digital Systems matching process for dietetic internships for students who are in the second cycle of applications.
+See the program website for more information about the application cycles.

 - Provide documentation of all necessary immunizations required to work in hospitals and other health care facilities.